Welcome to Travelling Coral

 And put a date on them.
 Because someday is a dangerous word.
 Don’t wait for the right time, the right time is now.
 Go travelling while you can.

 I have recently joined the AirBnB community.
 My first stay is booked (five minutes from home) as the DH and I need somewhere to live between house sits.
 The house is being renovated so we need to be near to check on progress and make decisions.
 It will be our base in the UK and we will rent it out via AirBnB when are travelling.
-If you have never used AirBnB I have a code which will get you a discount of £30 of your first booking.
+If you have never used AirBnB I have a code which will get you a discount of £30 off your first booking.
 Click here to get the code.
 It is free to join.

 I would love to hear from you.
 So get in touch.